TRIP-Lab/itinerum-tripkit/README.md

  - Copy the `datakit` directory into other projects as a library (until more complete packaging is available)

-### Loading Data from Dashboard CSV Export

-Data exported from the Itinerum dashboard is read directly as *.csv* files.
-The source data should be placed within the `./input` directory and the `INPUT_DATA_DIR` config parameter edited to reflect the filepath.

-*Note: On first run, .csv data will be imported if the table*  `user_survey_responses` *does not exist in the output database.
-It is safe to delete the output .sqlite file to reset the library's cache.*

 ### Loading Subway Stations